geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example21.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-Get all the features whose time value is after a point in time such as **datetime AFTER 2001-10-30T14:24:54Z**
+* Get all the features whose time value is after a point in time such as **datetime AFTER 2001-10-30T14:24:54Z**

 **Requested API:**